-The results of Study 2 paint a clear picture, according to which the polarity effect does not hold for thick terms only, but is a more widespread effect that applies to evaluative concepts more generally.
+Discussion The results of Study 2 paint a clear picture, according to which the polarity effect does not hold for thick terms only, but is a more widespread effect that applies to evaluative concepts more generally.
 Our results suggest that the Polarity Effect between positive and negative terms is a unified phenomenon for thin and thick concepts.

-3. General discussion
+3 General Discussion

-3.1.
-Summary of the results
+3.1 Summary of the Results

 The purpose of the empirical part of the paper was twofold.
 First, we aimed to replicate the polarity effect, thereby testing the extent to which the effect holds in different embeddings.
-Second, we aimed to investigate whether the polarity effect is a narrow thick concept effect or holds more widely for a larger set of evaluative terms, including thin terms.
-Regarding the first aim, we successfully replicated the polarity effect for individual subjects.
+Second, we aimed to investigate whether the polarity effect is a narrow thick concept effect, or whether it holds more widely for a larger set of evaluative terms including thin terms.
+In regards to the first aim, we successfully replicated the polarity effect for individual subjects.
 Furthermore, and against our predictions, the effect popped up in all three embeddings we tested, i.e., not only when thick terms are ascribed to persons, but also when being attributed to a group of people, as well as in generic statements.
 From this, we can conclude that the polarity effect is not (at least not strongly) dependent on the scope of predication in which the thick term appears.
-Instead, the polarity effect indicates a pervasive linguistic asymmetry between positive and negative evaluative terms.